jamesm224/ProSynTaxDB-workflow/README.md

 ## Pipeline Workflow
-Below is a description of the steps in ProSynTaxDB workflow.
+Below is a description of the steps in ProSynTax workflow.

 ![Workflow Overview](docs/images/figure2.svg "Pipeline Workflow")